What Is An Erection? A First-timer’s Guide To Getting Hard

 The Process of Getting Hard

-The process of getting hard involves the coordination of various bodily systems, including the nervous, vascular, and endocrine systems.
-It begins with the brain and the release of hormones that trigger sexual desire.
-These hormones, such as testosterone, stimulate the nerves in the penis, causing the blood vessels to dilate and allow more blood to flow in.
+To become hard involves the coordination of several systems, from the nervous system to the vascular system and the endocrine system.
+It starts with the brain and hormones that arouse sexual desire.
+These hormones, including testosterone, numb the nerves of the penis, which opens up blood vessels to let more enter.

-As the blood flow increases, the penis becomes engorged with blood, causing it to expand and stiffen.
-This is known as the tumescence stage.
-The penis becomes fully erect when the blood flow reaches its peak and the muscles in the penis contract, trapping the blood and maintaining the erection.
-This is known as the rigidity stage.
+When blood flow becomes more intense, the penis swells with blood, hardening and expanding.
+This is called the tumescence phase.
+The penis erects when the blood flow is maximum and the penis muscles relax, catching the blood and preventing the erection.
+It’s called the rigidity stage.

 Factors Affecting Erections